IEEE WIE STAR

 Through a one-to-one interaction between society volunteers and a Student-Teacher Team, STAR’s aim is to create a technical support network for teachers and a mentoring program for students.

-In addition to encouraging students to pursue engineering, WIE aims to convey the message that math and science are fun, engineering has career options that benefit humanity, and is gender neutral.
+In addition to encouraging students to pursue engineering, IEEE WIE aims to convey the message that math and science are fun, engineering has career options that benefit humanity, and is gender neutral.

 - Classroom Activities